Anita Asante: Arsenal

+Asante joined Arsenal as a junior in 1998.
+She attended a training session hosted by Claire Wheatley and Rachel Yankey, which led her to join the club's Centre of Excellence.

+She became a senior player in the 2003–04 season.

+Asante was part of the Arsenal team that won UEFA Women's Cup (now known as the Women's Champions League) in 2006–07, becoming the first English team to secure the title.

+In the same season, Arsenal won the quadruple, collecting the UEFA Women's Cup, FA Women's National Premier League, FA Women's Cup and the FA Women's Premier League Cup.

+In total, Asante won 13 trophies during her time at Arsenal, including five league titles.

+Chelsea

-On 3 July 2008, it was announced that Asante along with teammate Lianne Sanderson had joined Chelsea Ladies.
-Upon signing Asante said:
+On 3 July 2008, it was announced that Asante, along with teammate Lianne Sanderson, had joined rivals Chelsea.

-I want to compete with the likes of Arsenal and Everton and hopefully get to some finals, like the League Cup Final.
-But I also don't want to assume anything; it is going to take a lot of hard work as well as getting the girls together to seek that ambition.
-But it is such a great squad here at Chelsea, with lots of enthusiasm and lots of young players.
-We also know a lot of the younger players who were at Arsenal before and our England team mates, but there are so many other players who want to win things and will be up for it this season.

-Arsenal manager Vic Akers publicly criticised the players after their departure: "You think you've the respect of players, and then they do that.
+Arsenal manager Vic Akers publicly criticised the players after their departure, saying "You think you've the respect of players, and then they do that.
 It's a sorry state of affairs."

+Women's Professional Soccer

-In 2009 Asante joined New Jersey–based WPS franchise Sky Blue FC.
+In 2009, Asante joined New Jersey–based WPS franchise Sky Blue FC.
 She helped the club win the inaugural WPS championship.

-On 6 May 2010 Asante was traded to the Saint Louis Athletica in return for India Trotter.
+On 6 May 2010, Asante was traded to the Saint Louis Athletica in return for India Trotter.
 When the Saint Louis Athletica folded on 27 May 2010, she was acquired by the Chicago Red Stars.

 She was subsequently traded to the Washington Freedom on 6 August 2010.